neondatabase/website/content/docs/guides/partner-billing.md

 ### Available metrics

-Here are the relevant metrics that you might want to track to understand your users' current consumption levels.
+Here are the relevant metrics that you can track in order to understand your users' current consumption levels.

 #### Project-level metrics